MKAIF5/MKAIF5/README.md

-🔭 I’m currently working on Front-end Development
+🔭 I’m currently working on Front-End Development

 🌱 I’m currently learning Mern Stack

-👯 I’m looking to Front-end internship
+👯 I’m looking to Front-End Internship

 💬 Talk me about software's

-⚡ Student & Teacher
+⚡ Student & Guidance

 <!---
 MKAIF5/MKAIF5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.